-• Amendments to IAS 40: "Transfers of Investment Property" (effective for annual periods starting on or after 01/01/2018)
+• Amendments to IAS 28: "Long-term Interests in Associates and Joint Ventures" (effective for annual periods starting on or after 01/01/2019)

-In December 2016, the IASB published narrow-scope amendments to IAS 40.
-The objective of the amendments is to reinforce the principle for transfers into, or out of, investment property in IAS 40, to specify that (a) a transfer into, or out of investment property should be made only when there has been a change in use of the property, and (b) such a change in use would involve the assessment of whether the property qualifies as an investment property.
-That change in use should be supported by evidence.
+In October 2017, the IASB published narrow-scope amendments to IAS 28.
+The objective of the amendments is to clarify that companies account for long-term interests in an associate or joint venture - to which the equity method is not applied - using IFRS 9.
 The Group will examine the impact of the above on its Financial Statements, though it is not expected to have any.
 The above have not been adopted by the European Union.